Limited Company Tax Calculator

 It is helpful when comparing an umbrella company to a limited company.

 Using the UK limited company tax calculator, you can quickly see the benefits of forming a limited liability company.
-It enables you to plan the foundation of your limited company and assess how much tax you can save by avoiding the use of an umbrella company.
+It enables you to plan the foundation of your limited company and assess how much tax you can save by avoiding using an umbrella company.

 A limited corporation has several advantages over being a sole trader: